ryanmosz/crypto-trading-sim/crypto-trader/TUTORIAL-STEPS.md

 # Crypto Trader Simulator - Tutorial Steps Documentation

-**DEBUG MODE ENABLED**: Tutorial will run every time you log in for testing purposes.
+**DEBUG MODE ENABLED**: Tutorial will run once per page load for testing purposes.

+**FIXED**: Tutorial no longer restarts when clicking tabs.
+Users can navigate freely without tutorial interference.

 This file lists all tutorial steps (Tour of App) with their current positions and text.
 Use this to review and adjust positioning.